MagellanicGames/SpeedyHtml/README.md

 Any sections of raw html must be between an htmlStart and htmlEnd.
 This is for easier customisation, such as adding navigation bars etc.

+## Building

+Just pull the project.
+Open in Visual Studio 2015, select Release and build.
+Move the built exe to where is easiest to use.

 # Step-by-Step Example

 This section will make a very basic example site.